LucasDelfino92/morrowindsharp/mw#.md

 > While this mod is somewhat buggy in its implementation and would have thus not made this list, I found it so enjoyable I simply had to include it.
 You be the judge.

 [**Map and Compass**](https://www.nexusmods.com/morrowind/mods/48455)
-Replaces the in-game world map with a realistic map, based on the paper maps that came with Morrowind and its expansions, an the in-game minimap with a compass.
+Replaces the in-game world map with a realistic map, based on the paper maps that came with Morrowind and its expansions, and the in-game minimap with a compass.

 > Note that this mod effectively renders the Detect spells useless, as these rely on the minimap to point out creatures, humanoids, and enchanted items.
 Another mod further ahead, **MM - Enhanced Detection**, circumvents this by changing how Detect spells work.